 Welcome to our Foundation Stage class.

-Welcome back after our Christmas Break, I hope you had a relaxing time and are ready for the new term.
+Welcome back after our half term break, I hope you had a relaxing time and enjoyed the sunshine.

 As always our topic is led by the children's own interests and ideas so we are excited to see where our topic will lead !

-Our Christian value this term is 'Friendship'.
-Our Learn to Learn value is 'Respect'.
+Our Christian value this term is 'Forgiveness'.
+Our Learn to Learn value is 'Reflection'.

 You will need to bring your book bag, water bottle and reading books, every day to help with your learning.